 Ibera Greek Tortoise for sale

-Tortoise Town has some of the nicest captive bred baby greek tortoise for sale, including beautiful Ibera Greek tortoises for sale, as well as golden greek tortoises for sale.
-The Ibera is a hardier species and is easier to care for then it’s golden cousin.
-Another testudo tortoise, the Ibera greek is a robust little tortoise reaching sizes from 7-12″ with the females getting larger than the males, similar to the Hermann’s tortoise.
+Tortoise Town has some of the nicest captive bred baby greek tortoise for sale.
+Our Greek tortoises include beautiful Ibera Greek tortoises for sale, as well as golden greek tortoises for sale.
+Ibera Greeks are a hardier species and are usually easier to care for than their golden cousins.
+Another testudo tortoise, the Ibera greek is a robust little tortoise reaching sizes from 7-12″.
+Like seen in other tortoise species, female Greeks get larger than the males, similar to the Hermann’s tortoise.

 Ibera Greek Tortoises for sale

 Found in North Africa, southwest Asia and southern Europe, the Greek tortoise inhabits a variety of habitats.
 Some habitats are particularly arid: rocky hillsides, Mediterranean scrub, forests, fields and meadows are all occupied by the Greek tortoise subspecies.

 A highly domed carapace joins the singly hinged plastron by a thick bridge.
 The coloration ranges from yellow-gold to dark brown or black.
 Flecks, borders, rays and spots on the shell produce a pattern reminiscent of a Greek mosaic, hence the common name.

 One to three raised scales, spurs or tubercles are located on either side of the tail, on each thigh (these spurs are the reason for the alternate name, the Mediterranean spurred tortoise).
 The head is blunt with large eyes and the front legs exhibit large scales and thick, powerful claws.
 Several subspecies of the Greek tortoise are recognized.
 There are a few of the most popular greek tortoise species listed below for your pleasure.

 Greek tortoise Species and Subspecies

 North African Greek tortoise

 Greek tortoises for sale in the USA